flatcar/flatcar-app-minecraft/README.md

 3. **/etc/systemd/system/minecraft.service**
    - Configures the Docker run command that launches the PaperMC server container.
 This service loads the environment variables from papermc.env, binds ports 25565 (Minecraft) and 25575 (RCON), and mounts the papermc-data volume for persistent storage.

-Additionally, the systemd section in `config.yaml` ensures that the following units are enabled at boot:
+When Flatcar boots, Docker is already enabled by default.
+The systemd section in `config.yaml` ensures that the following units are enabled at boot:
-- `docker.service` (ensures Docker starts at boot).
 - `minecraft.service` (the main server).
 - `sshd-sftp.service` (the optional SFTP process).